zivrefaeli/square-1/README.md

 # Square-1
-A special variant of Rubik's Cube, built in C
+A special variant of Rubik's Cube, built in the <b>C</b> language.

 ## Demo
-By displaying the following cube at the console
+By displaying the following cube at the console,

 ![square-1](/assets/model.jpeg)

-The result is
+<i>The output is</i>
 ```
        {Yellow, Orange} / {Yellow, Green, Orange}
 {Yellow, Orange, Blue} / {Yellow, Green}